jonathanstowe/Audio-Icecast/README.md

 ## License and copyright

-This is free software, please see the LICENSE file in the distribution.
+This is free software, please see the LICENCE file in the distribution.

 	© Jonathan Stowe 2016